anthonyec/website/src/_posts/2023-06-14-godot-transparent-windows/index.md

 ![Illustration of a transparent window on top of another window](./window_on_window.gif)

-Here's how to make the [main window](#make-the-main-window-transparent) or [window nodes](#make-a-window-node-transparent) transparent in Godot 4.
+Here's how to make the [main window](#make-the-main-window-transparent) or [a window node](#make-a-window-node-transparent) transparent in Godot 4 without using code.
 Unlocking the potential to make your own [BonziBuddy](https://en.wikipedia.org/wiki/BonziBuddy).

 ## Make the main window transparent